paulhamsh/SparkIO/README.md

 Some diagrams below to show the overview of the process within SparkIO.
 SparkAppIO is broadly the same but with different message numbers.

+Before using any of this you should really read the Spark format documentation in this folder - Spark Protocol Description.
+The interaction between App and Spark is complex and multi-layered, and it won't be easy to achieve anything without much of an understanding of how it works.

 # Background